-Interference with Custody or Visitation
+Interference With Custody or Visitation

-Interference can happen with custody or visitation, by either parent.
+Either parent can interfere with visitation arrangements or custody orders.
 But not all interference is considered a violation of the court order.
-For example, protecting a child from danger; being late because of bad road conditions, or other such circumstances, or honoring previous agreements that deviate from the parenting plan (such as a summer trip).
+For example, protecting a child from danger is not a violation.
+Neither is late visitation due to bad road conditions.
+It's generally okay to honor previous agreements that deviate from the parenting plan (such as a summer trip).